Cardiovascular System Heart Vector

 64. What are the heart valves?

-Pulmonic valve, aortic valve, mitral valve, and tricuspid valve.
+The heart valves include the pulmonic valve, aortic valve, mitral valve, and tricuspid valve.

 65. What conducts impulses rapidly to ensure synchronous contraction of the ventricles?